5 Surprising Causes of Inflammation

 3. You have intestinal bacteria

 Not all bacteria can cause you harm.
-Some varieties can suppress inflammation while others trigger it, according to the strain.
+Some varieties can suppress inflammation while others trigger it, depending on the strain.
 But 70% of your immune system cells reside in your intestines.

 This means that intestinal bacteria can affect your immune system in a myriad of ways, making this one of the causes of inflammation.